-Technically a division within SpaceX, Starlink is also the name of the spaceflight company's growing network -- or "constellation" -- of orbital satellites.
-The development of that network began in 2015, with the first prototype satellites launched into orbit in 2018.
+Technically a division within SpaceX, Starlink is also the name of the spaceflight company's "constellation," or growing network, of orbital satellites.
+The development of that network began in 2015, with the prototype satellites launched into orbit in 2018.

-And those satellites can connect my home to the internet?
+Do Starlink satellites connect my home to the internet?

 That's the idea, yes.